 - It helps in promoting autolytic debridement.

 - It speeds up the healing process by stimulating wound tissues.

 - It helps in initiating the healing process in dormant wounds.

 - Honey also helps in promoting moist wound healing.

-The healing powers of honey are not hyped.
+The healing powers of honey are not overstated.
 The Waikato Honey Research Unit provides details about the world-wide research that is being carried out on the benefits of honey in medicine.
-Further, BBC reported in July, 2006 that doctors at the Christie Hospital in Didsbury, Manchester are planning to use honey for faster recovery of cancer patients after surgery.
-Such research will provide scientific evidence to the so-called beliefs held by honey lovers all over the world and help in propagating benefits of honey to more people.
+Furthermore, BBC reported in July of 2006 that doctors at the Christie Hospital in Didsbury, Manchester are planning to use honey for faster recovery of cancer patients after surgery.
+Such research will provide scientific evidence for the so-called “beliefs” held by honey lovers all over the world and will help in propagating the benefits of honey to more people.

 Now that you know the benefits of honey, how do you eat it?
-You can eat it raw, add it it in water and different beverages and you can add it in several recipes also.
-Organic Facts has published an ebook on quick and easy honey recipes.
+You can eat it raw, add it to water or different beverages and you can also add it to several recipes.
+Organic Facts has actually published an eBook on quick and easy honey recipes.

 Factors Governing the Benefits of Honey

 As mentioned above, there are numerous health benefits that can be gained from honey.
 It can be used as an antioxidant, it has antimicrobial, antibacterial and anti-fungal properties, it boosts athletic performance, and it is a rich source of vitamins and minerals.
 Milk and honey are used by many for their skin care benefits.
 However, the benefits of honey that we get greatly depend on its quality.
 Not all honey is created equally, so quality is different, and subsequently, the various types do necessarily provide the same benefits.